MorganKryze/ConsoleAppVisuals/README.md

 dotnet add package ConsoleAppVisuals
 ```

-Or for Visual Studio users, you can install the library using the [NuGet Package Manager](https://learn.microsoft.com/nuget/consume-packages/install-use-packages-visual-studio):
+Install the library for Visual Studio users, go through [this tutorial](https://www.youtube.com/watch?v=IprbRazS3b8).

+Or Enter the following command in the Package Manager Console in Visual Studio:

 ```bash
 Install-Package ConsoleAppVisuals